Ecological Restoration

 - Summary: Situated along tidal Beaverdam Creek, this extensive cranberry farm stretches across Route 6A and features a large impoundment on its northern side.
 Land protection efforts are currently in progress, with restoration assessment and design underway.
 Planned restoration actions include removing dams, rejuvenating soils, and restoring native plants to facilitate future inland marsh migration.

-- Status: The project is in the early assessment and design phase as of July 2025.
+- Status: The project is in the early assessment and design phase.

 - Location: Wareham